espressomd/espresso/doc/sphinx/advanced_methods.rst

     the mobility of species :math:`k`,

 :math:`\vec{\mathcal{W}}_k`
-    the white-noise term for the flucatuations of species :math:`k`,
+    the white-noise term for the fluctuations of species :math:`k`,

 :math:`q_k`
     the charge of a single particle of species :math:`k`,